 Sunburn (typically mild)

 Phototherapy is typically done in your dermatologist’s office or another healthcare setting.
 Your physician can also shrink down lesions with the excimer laser, which also uses a concentrated dose of UVB light.
-It’s typically done twice a week and takes up to 10 sessions for best results.
+It’s typically done twice or three times a week and takes up to 10 sessions for best results.

 You can DIY your phototherapy with an at-home device prescribed by your doctor.
 There are full-body-sized at-home devices that look like household room dividers with a screen that you stand in front of.
 There are also hand-held devices that are aimed at specific body parts.